ahmadiehsan/personal_docs/docs/software/languages/c_sharp_and_dot_net/basic_concepts/command_line_arguments.md

 ![](command_line_arguments/image1.jpg)

-- By default all of the C# top-level statments recives args as their pre defined variable
+- By default all the C# top-level statments recives args as their pre defined variable